The Energy Program facilitates energy efficiency measures across the Flagstaff community and city government operations.

 Renewable Energy Generation

-The City has a range of renewable energy systems in place that produces up to 3,588 megawatt hours of electricity annually.
+The City has a range of renewable energy systems throughout our Flagstaff facilities.
 The City's renewable energy portfolio includes the following systems in kilowatts (kW) :

 City Hall Solar Film